Dandelion64/leetcode-js/Study Notes/Labuladong's notes of algorithm/Chapter 0. Thinking Frame/Backtracking/README.md

-# Backtracking:
+# Backtracking (DFS, Depth First Search):

 Backtracking is similar with DFS.
-The difference between them is that backtracking traverses _branchs_ while DFS traverses _nodes_.
+The difference between them is that backtracking traverses _branches_ while DFS traverses _nodes_.

 To solve backtracking problems, you just need to consider the subproblems:
 * track, the choice or decision made.